 If treatment is delivered by a clinical entity, policies and procedures that maintain safe, effective, well-led, responsive and caring services

-Mental health nurses carry out the greater part of this work, whether in a hospital setting or at home, regularly reviewing the patient’s mental state and monitoring their risks, supporting patients and responding to circumstances, engaging and observing them, and liaising with the patient’s doctor to make necessary medication and care plan changes.
+Mental health nurses carry out the greater part of this work, whether in a hospital setting or at home, regularly reviewing the patient’s mental state and monitoring their risks.
+Other facets to mental health care include supporting patients and responding to circumstances, engaging and observing them and liaising with the patient’s doctor to make necessary medication and care plan changes.

 Patient or carer preference

 Nature of potential risks

 Rate at which illness is changing or responding to treatment